Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Viral particles are so.much.smaller than our wormy, bacterial and protozoal frenemies.

-Hepatitis, norovirus, rotavirus: these are the human pathogens you're most likely to meet as a backpacker looking for drinking water.
+Hepatitis, norovirus, rotavirus: these are the human pathogens you're most likely to meet as a backpacker looking for safe drinking water.

 Enter your secret weapon: technology on steroids.